ncsa/MayomicsVC/src/config/parsing/README.md

     3. Are any keys present multiple times?
     4. Are any values completely whitespace characters surrounded by quote marks?
     5. Do any values have special characters?
 (Any of these: !#$%&()*;<>?@[]^`{|}~ )

+For values found in the 'NULLABLE_KEYS' list in 'src/config/util/nullable_keys.py', these values are allowed to be empty.
+If they are, these basic checks are not done